 Fairfield University's Graduate School of Education and Allied Professions (GSEAP) offers four Advanced Training Certificates (ATC) for those who wish to enhance their competencies and update their skills.
 Click on the links below for detailed information on each program and the courses required for completion.

 Please note: Applicants to each program must hold a master's degree in a related discipline.

 Those seeking formal admission to an advanced training certificate program must complete the following procedures.
 Submit all materials to: Office of Graduate and Continuing Studies Admission, Fairfield University, 1073 North Benson Road, Fairfield, CT 06824

-**Please Note: Fingerprinting and background checks are required for the following programs.
-Please contact the Dean's office at 203-254-4000, ext.
-4250 for updated information.
+**Please Note: Fingerprinting and background checks may be required for the following programs.
+Please contact the Dean's office at 203-254-4250 for updated information.

 Send all admission documents to: